Common Orthodontic Problems

 Open Bite

-The upper and lower front teeth don’t touch, leaving a gap that makes chewing difficult and may affect speech.
-Open bites can also encourage habits like tongue thrusting.
+The upper and lower front teeth don’t touch, leaving a space between them.
+This can make chewing less efficient and may affect speech.
+Open bites are sometimes linked to habits like tongue thrusting.

 Crowding

-There is not enough room in the jaw, so teeth overlap or twist, making cleaning and alignment harder.
-This can raise the risk of cavities and gum disease over time.
+There isn’t enough space in the jaw, so teeth may overlap, twist, or erupt out of position.
+This can make brushing and flossing more difficult and increase the risk of cavities and gum disease.

 Spacing